 NEW LOW PRICES - WE NEED TO GET THIS SOLD – Making room for our New Ultra-Tech II 9Ply Magnetic Waterless Cookware with Titanium

 Constructed of extra-heavy T304 stainless steel and guaranteed to last a lifetime.
-The 7Ply construction spreads heat quickly and evenly.
-The riveted handle is superbly styled and resistant to heat, cold and detergents.
+The 7Ply construction spreads heat quickly and evenly and cooking easy.
+The riveted handles are superbly styled and resistant to heat, cold and detergents.
 Includes 8" skillet.
 Limited lifetime warranty.

 For Searing, Browning, and Pan Frying

 The flat bottom and flared sides of this 8-inch fry pan makes it easy to toss food or to turn it with a spatula.
 The pan is ideal for cooking with or without oils and helps food develop rich flavor, bright color, and crisp texture.
 The pan's air-cooled stainless-steel stick and loop handles stay cool on the cooktop, so you can cook safely and comfortably.